kubermatic/kubermatic/docs/proposals/improve-addons.md

 ### ApplicationInstallationController

-The ApplicationInstallationController resides in the seed cluster.
-Its main purpose is to watch ApplicationInstallation CRs and ensure that the requested Applications are installed/modified/deleted in the corresponding user clusters.
+The ApplicationInstallationController resides in the seed cluster inside the namespace corresponding to user-cluster.
+This means each user-clusters has its own ApplicationInstallationController.
+Its main purpose is to watch ApplicationInstallation CRs and ensure that the requested Applications are installed/modified/deleted in the corresponding user cluster.
 By extension of this, the ApplicationInstallationController needs to be able to fetch the manifests for Applications.
+We decided to have the ApplicationInstallationController inside the namespace corresponding to user-cluster as opposed to having it in the user-cluster for the following reasons:

+1. Secret Management -> the ApplicationInstallationController handles secrets to external sources (e.g. git credentials).
+As a result we did not want to a) replicate these secrets into every user cluster or b) build a mechanism for user-cluster-controllers to read secrets from the seed cluster and store them internally
+2. Better support for air-gapped systems -> while there is no finalized concept for doing air-gapped systems yet, we believe that having only ApplicationInstallationControllers from the seed access external resources, is in any case making it easier for future usage with air-gapped systems

 The functionality of the ApplicationInstallationController depends on the selected `source` and `method` in the ApplicationDefinition CR.
 To start we propose the following sources and methods: